veracity/veracity-documentation/sections/dataworkbench/datacatalogue.md

 6. Share: Share the data set with someone else.
 7. Delete: If you are an admin, delete the data set.

- Note that, depending on your [user role](usermanagement.md), you might not see some icons.
+ Note that, depending on your [member role](workspace.md), you might not see some icons.

 <figure>
 	<img src="assets/dataseticons2.png"/>